aporeto-inc/trireme-lib/example/README.md

   --name "Trireme" \
   --privileged \
   --net host \
+  --pid host \
   -t \
-  -v /var/run/docker.sock:/var/run/docker.sock \
+  -v /var/run:/var/run \
 aporeto/trireme-example

 ```

 This script will load a docker container in privileged and host mode that will run this example.
+Trireme
+will be installed with remote enforcers and it is compatible with any networking technique that is
+possible in the host machine.

 You can start a docker container with a specific label (in this case **app=web**)